nickolaus65/RasberryPi4_and_Pixhawk/README.md

   <code>$ git clone https://github.com/dronekit/dronekit-python.git
 </code></pre>
 <h3>
-  13. Use the code magnetometer.py in the folder Examples/ to take the values of the magnetometer sensor.
+  13. Use the code magnetometer.py in the folder Examples/ to take the values of the magnetometer sensor as an example.
 </h3>

 ---